TerrestrisYE/OPT_Streamlined/OPT_EngineRoles.md

 :small_blue_diamond: **Slipstream**. :zap: Not an engine in the true sense.
 This is as the tail rotor for helicopters but in-game is a lift surface and powerful, omni-directional air-breathing RCS thruster.
 While engaged it will always sip on EC to maintain its internal pressurized air supply for thrust.

-:small_blue_diamond: **Valkyrie**. :one: :muscle: :zap: The heavy lift cuboid tilt-engine.
+:small_blue_diamond: **Valkyrie**. :one: :cancer: :muscle: :zap: The heavy lift cuboid tilt-engine.
 It is nearly what many players would ask for.
 It's powerful, efficient, tilt capable, and it can change between air-breathing and rocket mode.
 And its air-breathing mode can change between using IntakeAir and Oxidizer.
 But its air-breathing speed limit is roughly Mach 2.5.
-* :small_blue_diamond: **Warpjet MARGE**. :muscle: :zap: :zap: This is like the Valkyrie but (as all Warpjets) feeds on EC and IntakeAtm and has no operating speed limit.
+* :small_blue_diamond: **Warpjet MARGE**. :four: :muscle: :zap: :zap: This is like the Valkyrie but (as all Warpjets) feeds on EC and IntakeAtm and has no operating speed limit.

 :small_blue_diamond: **Warpjet SAGE**. :four: :zap: :zap: This is like the J-61 Turboramjet but is optimized for use in thin atmosphere.
 It has a closed cycle but depends on your ship having an abundant supply of IntakeAtm.
 Some OPT parts allow you to tank IntakeAtm (the Mk2 nose and the drop tanks).
 Use it well and you can SSTO on literally just air (and lots of EC).
 This is the purpose of all Warpjets.